Viction

 Remix

-Remix is a Solidity IDE that’s used to write, compile and debug Solidity code.
-Solidity is a high-level, contract-oriented programming language for writing smart contracts.
+Remix is a Solidity IDE that’s used to write, compile and debug Solidity code. is a high-level, contract-oriented programming language for writing smart contracts.
 It was influenced by popular languages such as C++, Python and JavaScript.

 IDE stands for Integrated Development Environment and is an application with a set of tools designed to help programmers execute different tasks related to software development such as writing, compiling, executing and debugging code.